Presentation Topic Areas

 (Allied Bombing Campaign 1939-1945)

 During World War II, British and American strategic bombing of Germany produced controversial results still argued about today and some of the highest casualty rates of the war.
 In this program Ed Gordon tells the story of the gallant allied airmen who by laying down their lives helped to shorten the war in Europe.
-They also participated in testing the breakthrough aviation technology that became the foundation of modem aviation.
+They also participated in testing the breakthrough aviation technology that became the foundation of modern aviation.

 "From Sicily to Victory: The Italian Campaign"